karlhorky/node-colors/README.md

 # Node colors

-this small app is an excercise that allow the user create an square from the selected collor
+this small app is an excercise that allow the user create an square from the selected color

 ## Usage